Project name: Module 1

 Lesson Objectives

-- Enter and load data into R.
+- Set a working directory and load data using

 Consider While Reading